teempe/settlement/README.md

 Note that all comments in jupyter notebook are in polish.

 ##### Disclaimer:
 Attached clculations was created for information only.
-For any design purposes, results must be verified by experienced geotechical engineer.
+For any design purposes, results must be verified by experienced geotechnical engineer.
 In such case, you use it on your own responsibility.